 I won’t try to write a camera-review, Hamish is much better at that and has already written about this camera here.
 In short: it crops the 35mm film into a panorama format, and the viewfinder is also in panorama form-factor.
 There are not much manual settings, you can choose to block the use of a flash, but everything else is automatic.
 The lens is pretty slow (f/4.5), but with 24mm wider than any lens I own, which makes it a nice feature for me.
-With the largest aperture of f/4.5 this camera is not really suited for darker situations, but that didn’t stop me from trying.
+With the largest aperture of f/4.5, the Minolta Riva Panorama is not really suited for darker situations, but that didn’t stop me from trying.
 It is just for fun right.
 And I do like some of the results, although there is the expected extra grain.

-Except from the limited use when it is rather dark outside, it also appears to be extreme flare-prone.
+Except from the limited use when it is rather dark outside, the Minolta Riva Panorama also appears to be extreme flare-prone.
 With some really interesting and unexpected results.
 The next photos were made early in the morning when the street lights were still on.
 These light sources appeared to be a more dominant feature than I had imagined 🙂 (at least that is what I think causes the smudges and spots):

 Here are a few more colour photos:

-And a couple of more results with Tri-X. Most of the photos received a bit of post processing (contrast, clarity).
+And a couple of more results with Tri-X and the Minolta Riva Panorama.
+Most of the photos received a bit of post processing (contrast, clarity).

-All photos were developed and scanned by AG-photolab.
+All photos taken in this review of the Minolta Riva Panorama were developed and scanned by AG-photolab.

 Thanks for reading, and Hamish, thanks for having me!